Various artists

 MOTHER WEST

-As Bechtol’s ensembles were pretty much collectives of close friends, cool collaborators, and clever familiars looking for an excuse to jam, this tribute to LD is something of a family affair, a glorified Irish wake where those who love the deceased hang out, play, laugh, and cry in dedication to the dead.
-The best-known member of the mourning troupe, of course, is the ever-mournful Merritt, whose rendition of Flare’s aptly titled “Celebrate the Misery” now becomes a painstakingly slow, room-ambient Christmas hymn complete with sleigh bells and Merritt’s signature monotone bass at work.
-Sweet-and-sour songwriter Kendall Jane Meade wrote the melodically melancholic but merry “Who Decides?” in tribute to her Le Grand Magistery labelmate, while the rest of Bechtol’s Moth Wranglers’ wrigglingly reappropriate “Ukulele Built for Two” in dedication to their fallen comrade’s small stringed instrument skills (LD additionally played tenor guitar, Stylophone, and baritone uke, among other oddball percussion bits).
+As Beghtol’s ensembles were pretty much collectives of close friends, cool collaborators, and clever familiars looking for an excuse to jam, this tribute to LD is something of a family affair, a glorified Irish wake where those who love the deceased hang out, play, laugh, and cry in dedication to the dead.
+The best-known member of the mourning troupe, of course, is the ever-mournful Merritt, whose rendition of Flare’s aptly titled “Celebrate the Misery” now becomes a painstakingly slow, room-ambient Christmas hymn complete with sleigh bells.
+Sweet-and-sour songwriter Kendall Jane Meade appropriates the melodically melancholic but merry “Who Decides?” in tribute to her Le Grand Magistery labelmate, while the rest of Beghtol’s Moth Wranglers’ wrigglingly reanimate the previously unreleased “Ukulele Built for Two” in dedication to their fallen comrade’s small stringed instrument skills (LD additionally played tenor guitar, Stylophone, and baritone uke, among other oddball percussion bits) with LD’s voice happily up front—or as happy as he could be.

-And Bechtol’s former producer Charles Newman (along with Jon DeRosa) and singer Julia Kent tackle their old friend’s tart “If/Then” and “Ephemera,” respectively, as if sharing an old joke among pals.
-I might not recognize every artist here, and do know that some of these songs were inspired by Bechtol’s brilliance rather than stem from his pen, but by the time I finished All These Things, I wanted to hang out with this crew, too.
+And Beghtol’s former producer Charles Newman (along with Jon DeRosa) tackles his old friend’s tart “If/Then”, as if sharing an old joke among pals, while former Flare cellist Julia Kent composes the LD-inspired “Ephemera” instrumental specifically for this release.
+I might not recognize every artist here, and do know that some of these songs were inspired by Beghtol’s brilliance rather than stem from his pen, but by the time I finished All These Things, I wanted to hang out with this crew, too.